dufaultc/paper_reading/README.md

-Here I will put summaries of papers I have read.
+Here I will put information on papers I have read and want to have nice notes for.